 - 6. Surround Yourself With People that Inspire You

 - 7. Set Personal Goals and Chase Them

 No day has ever started asleep.
 That’s a fact.
 But heaps of days have been wasted sleeping.
 If you can control your body clock, and routinely nail those 6am starts, you’ll be well on your way to crushing each day.
 On the other hand, a built habit of snoozing your alarm can leave you groggy and unmotivated in the mornings.

 Amazon CEO and former world’s richest man, Jeff Bezos reportedly refuses to set an alarm each night, making sure that he gets at least eight hours of sleep, irrespective of the time.
 Similarly, media magnate Arianna Huffington does not believe in the premise of an alarm clock.
 “Just think about the definition of the word alarm,” Huffington said in an interview with CNBC, “a sudden fear or distressing suspense caused by an awareness of danger.”

-Historically, waking up early has been an favourite habit of successful people.
-French composer Erik Satie reportedly rose each day at 7:18am on the dot, have lunch strictly at 12:11pm, then dinner at 7:16pm, ensuring his body clock was firing on all cylinders.
+Historically, waking up early has been a favourite habit of successful people.
+French composer Erik Satie reportedly rose each day at 7:18 am on the dot, had lunch strictly at 12:11 pm, and then dinner at 7:16 pm, ensuring his body clock was firing on all cylinders.